awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 }
 ```

-**Example Example: Entrypoint with Command**  <a name="example_task_definition-ping"></a>
+## Example: Entrypoint with Command<a name="example_task_definition-ping"></a>

 The following example demonstrates the syntax for a Docker container that uses an entry point and a command argument\.
 This container pings `google.com` four times and then exits\.

 ```
 {